semrush/intergalactic/website/docs/style/typography/typography-a11y.md

 title: A11y
 ---

-> Make sure that the user can easily read the text on the page.
+@## General recommendations

-@## Accessibility recommendations
+Make sure that the user can easily read the text on the page.

 - **Use a font size sufficient for comfortable reading**.
 The minimal font size for the body text is 16 pixels, but this size may vary depending on the font style.